-The curtails of 2018 have positioned 2019 to be a big year for supply chain and logistics innovations.
+The curtails of 2022 have positioned 2023 to be a big year for supply chain and logistics innovations.
 From the prospects of 5G telecom and the rise of the internet of things (IoT), to global trade tensions and the demand for better supply chain visibility, there’s plenty to watch this year.
-Here are the top five trends poised to make headlines in the months ahead:
+Learn about the top five trends poised to make headlines in the months ahead.

 - Geopolitics — The United States’ ongoing trade feuds with China and other countries have affected the cost of goods in numerous verticals.
 Companies are stuck trying to mitigate these costs without passing them on to consumers, which has led to intense focus on supply chain efficiency.
 As tensions persist, the need to streamline logistics grows.
 And as different countries reach different economic cycles, global supply chains are set to become more sophisticated as a whole.

 - Alternative energy — Despite headlines to the contrary, there’s more of a focus on environmentally conscious planning today than ever before.
 This includes utilizing renewable energy within supply chains.Higher fuel costs and regulations by the International Maritime Organization (IMO) are driving renewable innovations, including low-sulfur fuels and biodiesel.
 This is driving more efficient logistics and helping to keep the cost of moving freight low.

 - Digitization and IoT — 5G is coming down the pike, just in time to support the explosion of devices connected to the IoT.
 The coming months will see intense preparation for this by third-party logistics providers (3PLs) seeking to stay competitive.
 From wearables to intelligent sensor systems, the number of supply chain devices will almost certainly explode in 2023.
 And on the heels of more devices will come better software as a service (SaaS) solutions, including Transportation Management Systems (TMSs) and analytics software.